 Yeah, I think it's a fantastic community hub.
-And you've got that special outreach into community that members of the team that you have there, that connects up with other small businesses, other people within the community that are important.
-I think that's vital, then you, you're planning an open day, which I think is a great idea.
+And you've got that special outreach into community that members of the team that you have there, that connect up with other small businesses, other people within the community that are important.
+I think that's vital, you're planning an open day, which I think is a great idea.
 Again, you know, I always used to talk about those BC, before COVID.
-They're really valuable, because I think that, you know, people see that door, and they go, Yeah, but what goes on behind the door, they don't know.
-And so to get them in, give them a cup of tea and talk about what you do, there are lots of therapies you have, et cetera, is really important.
+They're really valuable, because I think that, you know, people see that door, and they go, yeah, but what goes on behind the door, they don't know.
+And so to get them in, give them a cup of tea and talk about what you do, there various lots of therapies you have, et cetera, is really important.

-But I came back at you on this one, because as you will know, as everybody who's ever paid attention to me, when I hate the title newsletter, when people send out an email saying, here's our newsletter, the instinctive response of almost everybody is to hit the delete button.
-And I think, I am concerned that I can't think of an alternative title, but open days a bit of a newsletter title.
+But I came back at you on this one, because as you will know, as everybody who's ever paid attention to me, I hate the title newsletter, when people send out an email saying, here's our newsletter, the instinctive response of almost everybody is to hit the delete button.
+And I think, I am concerned that I can't think of an alternative title, but open day is a bit of a newsletter title.
 And when we put a banner outside our clinic, which says Open Day, will people actually be enticed in?
 Or will they just think?
 So what?

-Yeah, you've got to market it on online as well on Facebook and everything and say, what's going on and have some, you know, have some little talks maybe about whatever topics you want to include, you know, your theme for the day, like sports injuries, when you could do right.
-This last year is going to talk about sort of a few warm up things and why you need to warm up before you go running around like a crazy thing.
+Yeah, you've got to market it online as well, on Facebook and everything and say what's going on and have some little talks maybe about whatever topics you want to include, you know, your theme for the day, like sports injuries.
+This osteo here is going to talk about sort of a few warm up things and why you need to warm up before you go running around like a crazy thing.
 And you can have little talks and different things going on in different rooms.
-So interest people to come along or 10 past 11 They've got a talk on nutrition when you're getting ready for a marathon or whatever it is, and for popping in and listen to that.
-So it's just yeah, it's maybe giving them a reason to come in.
-Also, they probably won't bother free coffee.
+So interest people to come along, oh, 10 past 11, they've got a talk on nutrition when you're getting ready for a marathon or whatever it is, and oh, I'll pop in and listen to that.
+So it's just yeah, it's giving them a reason to come in or else they probably won't bother.